muratk5n/thirdwave/en/tweets/2012/week4.md

 ludicrous statistics the copyright industries long peddled [..].

-Intellectual property infringement was supposedly costing the U.S. economy $200–250 billion per year, and had killed 750,000 American jobs.
+Intellectual property infringement was supposedly costing the U.S. economy 200–250 billion dollars per year, and had killed 750,000 American jobs.
 That certainly sounded dire, but those numbers looked suspiciously high, and I was having trouble figuring out exactly where they had originated.
 I did finally run them down, and wrote up the results of my investigation in a long piece for Ars.
-Read the whole thing for the full, farcical story, but here’s the upshot: The
-$200–250 billion number had originated in a 1991 sidebar in Forbes, but it was not a measurement of the cost of “piracy” to the U.S. economy.
+Read the whole thing for the full, farcical story, but here’s the upshot: The 200–250 billion dollars number had originated in a 1991 sidebar in Forbes, but it was not a measurement of the cost of “piracy” to the U.S. economy.
 It was an unsourced estimate of the total size of the global market in counterfeit goods.